21 Jokes in English That Are Funny, Popular and Educational (With Audio)

 Jokes are an excellent English learning tool because they often have multiple meanings.
 To understand a joke, you need to understand:

-- The vocabulary the joke uses.
+• The vocabulary the joke uses

-- Alternative meanings of certain words.
+• Different meanings of certain words

-- Cultural or pop culture references.
+• Cultural or pop culture references

 For example, read this joke:

-“A man walks into a bar… and breaks his nose.” “
+“A man walks into a bar… and breaks his nose.”

 Explanation: Why is this funny?
 Because it uses the multiple meanings of “bar” in English.

 It starts out by setting up a classic type of joke (many English jokes begin with “a man walks into a bar,” meaning that he walks into a place to have a drink).
 Then it uses the other meaning of the word “bar.”
-A bar can be a place where you go for drinks, or it can be a long round piece of wood or metal.
+A bar can be a place where you go for drinks, or it can be a long, round piece of wood or metal.

 In this joke, you expect the “bar” with the first definition, so you think that the man is entering a bar to have a drink… but then how did he break his nose?
 He broke his nose because he walked into the other kind of bar—a piece of metal or wood—and hurt himself!